reglue4go/gh-pages/view/README.md

 #### [DotExtension](#view-resolver-methods)

-The DotExtension method prefixes a dot in the file extension.
+The DotExtension method prefixes a dot in the given extension.

 ```go
 resolver := view.NewFactory("templates").Resolver()